cheex0r/GOGGalaxyGameLaunchFixer/README.md

 # GogGalaxyGameLaunchFixer
- Prevents GOG Galaxy when minimizng games when launching.
+ Prevents GOG Galaxy from minimizng games when launching.

 This program is to fix an issue where GOG Galaxy will minimize a game after it is launched.
 This tends to happen when using other launchers like Playnite to launch games via GOG Galaxy.